giachello/beoplay/README.md

 Installation for the moment is in the custom_components.

-Configuration is very simple, go to Configuration -> Integrations, search for BeoPlay and insert the IP.
+Configuration is very simple, go to Configuration -> Integrations -> Add Integration (bottom right corner), search for BeoPlay and insert the host name or IP.

 At the moment we only support one device at the time.
 More improvements coming!